-If you go there, try also to go and visit the church of San Miniato al Monte, one of the best.
+If you go there, try to also visit the church of San Miniato al Monte, one of the best.

 FORTE BELVEDERE – Via di S. Leonardo, 1

-Form this medieval fortress you will admire the beautiful landscape, as well as taking part to contemporary art exhibitions that regularly take place in the garden.
+Form this medieval fortress you will admire the beautiful landscape, as well as taking part in contemporary art exhibitions that regularly take place in the garden.

 The original settlement of Etruscans, the civilization present on the tuscan territory preceding the Romans’ arrival.